 Don’t wait!
 NOW is the time to schedule your Spring registration advising appointment.

 These appointments typically last 30 minutes, and during this time we will:

 • clear your advising bar,

 • address any concerns or questions you may have.

-You MUST meet with YOUR advisor prior to registration.
+As a UGS student, you MUST meet with YOUR advisor prior to registration.